3 minute read

 Rates in Speeds

 Derivatives are used to find the rate of change.
-In physics, the rate of change, or derivative, of velocity (a fancy term for speed) is acceleration.
-I am running in a race, with a speed of 2 mph when the race starts.
+In physics, the rate of change, or derivative, of velocity is acceleration.
+Let’s say I am running in a race, with a speed of 2 mph when the race starts.
 Then, I speed up 3 mph every second.
 My velocity is then represented as $v(t) = 3t + 2$.
 To find my acceleration, you would differentiate the equation.
 According to the power rule, the derivative of $3t$ is 3.
 The derivative of a constant is always 0, so the derivative of the equation is 3.
 Therefore, my accerleration was 3mph/s.

 Conclusion